 Dunthorne’s novel was made into a film, and rightly so; it is perfect for the alternative cinema screen.
 In fact, the reason I read the book initially was because the film was so fantastic, and I was thrilled to be able to expand on Oliver’s antics in the novel.Directed by Richard Ayoade and starring Craig Roberts as Oliver Tate, the film is a hilarious and mostly accurate portrayal of Oliver’s life.
 The film was shot on location in and around Swansea and the magnificent Paddy Considine stars as Graham Purvis.
 Capturing Oliver’s sense of generic individuality through camera shots is very well executed and the fantastic cast are perfect in their portrayals.
 Of course, alternative or not, in true ‘Hollywood’ style the film ends with Oliver and Jordana.
 The book is not so optimistic.
 (I should have alerted you to that spoiler before hand – apologies.)
 Again, this is a sign of a good book for me.
 When books end on a pessimistic note it is more realistic.
 The fact that this novel adhered to this just solidified its greatness.

-Although perhaps not considered as one of the greats of Welsh literature, I would argue Submarine is deservedly one of Wales’ best novels, simply because it just is Welsh.
+Although perhaps not considered as one of the greats of Welsh literature, I would argue Submarine is deservedly one of the Greatest Welsh Novels, simply because it just is Welsh.
 Dunthorne’s writing is engaging and well-crafted.
 Tate is one of the most believable Welsh protagonists I have come across; full of flaws and full of himself.